reuschi/smart-photo-frame/README.md

 ## Introduction

-This is a Smart Photo Frame to show a slideshow of pictures that were sent via email or via a Telegram Bot with the possibility to add more sources.
+This is a Smart Photo Frame to show a slideshow of pictures that were sent via emailm, via a Telegram Bot, or by dropping the files to an owncloud account with the possibility to add more sources.
 Originally this was developed for my family, as we don't see each other so often and give a possibility to share images right from vacation or from far way.
 To run it completely, you need to create your own Telegram Bot token at *@BotFather*.
 Within your mailbox a folder named "Smart Photo Frame" should be present where all new photos for the frame will be automatically moved to.
+In your Owncloud account all images should be uploaded to a subfolder named "images".

 ## Recommended hardware and software

 **Hardware:** Every RaspberryPi with Wireless connection (successfully running on Zero W)\
 **Display:** Each HDMI connectable display

-**System:** RaspberryPi OS (installation without Desktop is enough)\
+**System:** RaspberryPi OS (Lite installation is enough)\
 **Python version:** 3.7+\
 **Packages:** GitPython, requests, RPi.GPIO, urllib3, easywebdav2

 ## Installation guide

 1. Install the package by cloning the repository
-2. Create a new subfolder "images" (in this folder all images will be loaded)
-3. Create your own config.ini file (see chapter for config)
+2. Create your own config.ini file (see chapter for config)
-4. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
+3. If you want to be able to update the frame via Telegram, you need to store your GitHub login data in store manager on RasPi and copy the ".gitconfig" and ".git-credentials" files to "/root".
-5. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.)
+4. Connect an HDMI screen to the RasPi (TV, computer monitor, HDMI display, etc.)

 ## Folder structure

 When repository is cloned, no subfolders are created.
-To store your images, during the first run, a subfolder named "images" will be created.
-Within this folder you can delete or add new photos manually.\
+To store your images, a subfolder named "images" will be created while importing the first image.
+Within this folder you can delete or add new photos manually or by Telegram command.\
-All other data is stored in the main folder of the cloned repository.
+All other data is stored in the main folder of the cloned repository.\
+Automatic gernerated files by the frame are:\
+* telegram_bot.db
+* messages.log
+If you delete these files manually after creation, maybe some errors can arise.

 ## Config file